30 Different Types of Beetles in Texas

 9. Ashy Gray Lady Beetle

-The Ashy Gray Lady Beetle is one of the types of beetles in Texas.
-These beetles are small, round, and generally gray in color with black spots.
-They have short antennae, six legs, and two front wings that help them fly.
+The Ashy Gray Lady Beetle is one of the beetles in Texas.
+These beetles are small, round, and generally gray with black spots.
+They have short antennae, six legs, and two front wings that help them fly

 The Ashy Gray Lady Beetle is an insect predator, feeding mainly on aphids, mites, scale insects, and other small invertebrates.